It's an unpleasant feeling to pack your bags and head off to the airport only to find that your flight has been canceled when you arrive.

 Occasionally, an airline will also offer a voucher for future travel.
 But be very careful.

-You'll want to ask the airline about any possible restrictions with the voucher – such as any blackout or expiration dates, booking requirements, or if there is a limit on the number of seats for which the voucher can be used.
+You'll want to ask the airline about any possible restrictions with the voucher – such as any blackout or expiration dates, booking requirements, or if there is a limit on the number of seats.

 Can my airline put me on another airline if my flight is canceled?

-Yes, but airlines are not required to do so.
+Yes, an airline can put you on another airline if your flight is canceled, but they are not required to do so.

 Your best bet is to remain calm and speak nicely to the airline representative helping you and ask them if they can transfer your ticket to another airline that has a flight heading off to your destination with seats that are available.